DS-100/fa23/gradproject.md

 ### Checkpoint 3: Project Report First Draft + Internal Peer Review (20%)

 Please refer to the section on the <a href="#final-project-report">Final Project Report</a> for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we're still looking for largely the same elements.
+You do not need to submit the video component for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.

 <!---